 Another consideration is that very few translators have access to InDesign – they use Word or other text editors.
 At some point, then, the Arabic Word text (right-to-left) has to be pasted into an English InDesign file (left-to-right).

-At Samtext, we carry out this type of DTP work on a daily basis, and we have the necessary expertise and software to undertake even the most challenging tasks.
-If you wish, we can also handle all communication with your printers.
+At Samtext, we carry out this type of laout work on a daily basis, and we have the necessary expertise and software to undertake even the most challenging tasks.

-If your source document is an InDesign file, and you want the translation to have the same appearance, just send that InDesign file to us – not a PDF, and not the text pasted into a Word file.
-We will send you the completed translation in InDesign and proofread in layout, along with a print-ready PDF.
+If your source document is a layout file (i.e. made in a DTP program such as InDesign, Affinity or Illustrator) and you want the translation to have the same appearance, just send that file to us – not a PDF, and not the text pasted into a Word file.
+We will return the completed translation in the same file format and layout – proofread – along with a print-ready PDF.
 That’s post-translation DTP for you.